Fetal Heart Program

 Almost one in one hundred babies is born with a heart problem (congenital heart defect or disease).
 Many of these defects can be diagnosed before birth, allowing for extensive counseling with a physician and timely access to cardiac treatment to give your baby the best chance for a good outcome.
 Hundreds of families each year trust experts with the Fetal Heart Program within the Herma Heart Center at Children’s Hospital of Wisconsin to provide the best possible care through pregnancy, birth and beyond for babies with congenital heart disease.

 Finding out that your unborn baby may have congenital heart disease is frightening.
 As one of the nation’s top fetal heart programs, we’ve helped thousands of families receive the expert care and support they need.
-If your baby’s condition requires immediate care after delivery, we will work with the Fetal Concerns Center of Wisconsin to coordinate all of your care needs before and after the birth of your child.
+If your baby’s condition requires immediate care after delivery, we will work with the Fetal Concerns Center to coordinate all of your care needs before and after the birth of your child.

 Why choose us?

 The Herma Heart Center is 3-star rated (the highest rating possible) for congenital heart surgery by the Society for Thoracic Surgeons (STS) and ranked among the top five pediatric heart programs in the country by U.S. News and World Report.
 Our surgical outcomes are consistently ranked among the best in the country, including the best published survival rates worldwide for treating hypoplastic left heart syndrome, an uncommon and complicated congenital heart disease.
 We are committed to providing the best care for you and your baby.

 Our fetal heart services include: